The Goldman Sachs Group Inc. (GS): Skating on Thin Ice? We Know the Answer

 GS’s Market Performance

-GS stocks went up by 0.86% for the week, with a monthly jump of 10.58% and a quarterly performance of 45.06%, while its annual performance rate touched 117.40%.
-The volatility ratio for the week stands at 2.42% while the volatility levels for the past 30 days are set at 2.86% for The Goldman Sachs Group Inc..
-The simple moving average for the period of the last 20 days is 4.69% for GS stocks with a simple moving average of 46.49% for the last 200 days.
+GS stocks went down by -4.73% for the week, with a monthly jump of 2.96% and a quarterly performance of 27.89%, while its annual performance rate touched 113.96%.
+The volatility ratio for the week stands at 2.52% while the volatility levels for the past 30 days are set at 2.89% for The Goldman Sachs Group Inc..
+The simple moving average for the period of the last 20 days is -2.24% for GS stocks with a simple moving average of 37.63% for the last 200 days.

 Analysts’ Opinion of GS